malmostad/wag/pages/outline.md

 * Screen dump examples

-* Masthead, fixed on all sizes?
+* Masthead, fixed position on all sizes?

 # Changes in assets

 * Change body margin to 0 and margin-top: 2.5em, or use two body classes for the different variants
 * Removed ie9
 * Upgrade Bootstrap and cleanup?